 - Balancing the Scales: Using GPT-4 for Robust Data Augmentation LAK'25

-- Multi-Agent Framework for Math Problem Generation EDM'25
+- Multi-Agent Collaborative Framework for Math Problem Generation EDM'25